 Attention: To adapt an already existing module, please follow the instructions under change module.

-Please note: New courses (LV) cannot be created by the module owners themselves.
+Please note: New course templates (LV) cannot be created by the module owners themselves.
 Therefore, please request new courses by emailing the course curriculum team with the following information:

-We create the course for you, which you can then use in the module description, and assign it to the specified module.
+We create the course template for you, which you can then use in the module description, and assign it to the specified module.
 In doing so, the MTS automatically generates a text block under the heading "Workload and Credit Points".
 Standardized values are entered there, which you can change, delete and add to.
-Automatically, a standardized LV-No. is assigned, which is also used in the course optimization (LVO).
-This consists of the faculty (7), the institute (1 to 3), as fifth to seventh digit of the cost center, the letter L and the database ID of the course in MOSES.

 If you want to make changes to an existing module, go to →Modules →My Modules and click on the title of the module in question, then scroll down to the "Drafts" section and click on the "Create Draft" button.
 This will add a new version of the module description in draft status, where you can then make your changes once you click on the second icon in the right column (paper sheet + pencil = "Edit module description").